pharo-project/pharo-gsoc/Topics.md

 	goal: 'Implement a solution, probably with some javascript, to export interactive Roassal visualisations and animations with OpenStreetMap backgrounds.';
 	level: 'Intermediate';

-title: 'Process networks in Pharo';
+# Title: Process networks in Pharo
-contact: 'thierry.goubier@cea.fr';
-supervisors: 'T. Goubier';
+###contact: thierry.goubier@cea.fr
+###supervisors: T. Goubier
-keywords: 'Process Networks, Dataflow, Slots, FRP';
+###keywords: Process Networks, Dataflow, Slots, FRP
-context:
+###context:
 Pharo 4.0 introduced Slots as a generalisation of instance variables, offering plenty of possibilities for active instance variables.
 And, for expressing parallel, complex interdependent code, we have a very powerfull concept in dataflows or process networks.
-Now, what about combining both?';
+Now, what about combining both?
+### Goal:
-goal: 'Reuse a pre-existing process network simulation framework and implement communications in that simulation with slots and active variables, creating a nice and fluid API.';
+Reuse a pre-existing process network simulation framework and implement communications in that simulation with slots and active variables, creating a nice and fluid API.
-level: Intermediate
+### Level: Intermediate

 # Title: Visual Debugger
 ### Contact: alexandre.bergel@me.com
-### Supervisors: 'Andrei Chis Alexandre Bergel
+### Supervisors: Andrei Chis, Alexandre Bergel
 ### Keywords: Debugging Roassal
 ### Context:
 The visual interface of code debugger have always been designed as a set of textual widgets.
 Although Pharo debugger is famed for its flexibility and ease of use, it unfortunately stick to a poor and restricted support to convey information.
 Visual Debugger is a project to combine Roassal with GTDebugger to offer a whole range of new debuggers to expose object state history, and message recording.